Kōshien Station: Station layout

 This station has two elevated island platforms and a side platform serving four tracks, and an additional side track is located in the west of the platforms.
-There was also a side platform to the north of Track 1 till autumn 2014.
+There was also a side platform to the north of Track 1 until autumn 2014.
 Ticket gates are located at the east and the west, and there is stadium exit from the side platform serving Track 4 to the west.

-Every year from 2011 until 2014, the two side platforms were closed for removal work from November till mid-March and boarded from late March till October for the events.
+Every year from 2011 until 2014, the two side platforms were closed for removal work from November till mid-March and boarded from late March until October for the events.
 One to the north of Track 1 was removed in November 2014 to locate new Track 1 and widen the eastbound platform, completed on February 21, 2015.
 The other was also removed to locate new Track 4 and the new side platform and widen the westbound platform, completed on March 14.

 Two elevators were situated on October 26, 2013, one for each platform connecting to the west gate.